31. Central America part 1 – 2013

 We also visited the darling little Carazo chapel.
 This church, built by former president Rodrigo Carazo, for his wife, has 840 painted ceramic tiles.

-We did take one tour offered by the resort; a day trip to Sarchi, a town that specialized in painted ox wagons.
-The factory is still operating, but the painting skill, still being taught, is now used to make souvenirs such as tables and trays.
+We took a tour offered by the resort; a day trip to Sarchi, a town that specialized in painted ox wagons.
+The factory is still operating, but it now makes souvenirs such as tables and trays.
 It was fun to take a tour of the factory.

 Pacuare River Lodge